TABLE OF CONTENTS

 Add your email and phone number to all correspondence

 All mail, email, and invoice correspondence should include contact information for your business.
-This means that no matter how the customer comes in contact with yout brand, you display a way for them to voice their questions, comments, and concerns.
+This means that no matter how the customer comes in contact with your brand, you display a way for them to voice their questions, comments, and concerns.
 Not only does this support your brand by mitigating risk, but it is also a way to get in front of new customers.

 Check and recheck that your billing descriptor is up to date

-Not only is this important on your site, but it is also imperitive that you include it on the billing descriptor.
+Not only is this important on your site, but it is also imperative that you include it on the billing descriptor.
 This is one of the ways that customers will be able to identify you on their credit card statement.
 If a customer has a question for you or doesn’t recognize the charge on their statement, including your contact number and business name may be the only way to find you.